-The MS in Technology, Cybersecurity and Policy is TCP's flagship program - a two-year degree that allows students to immerse themselves in topics such as networking, policy & law, cybersecurity, and entrepreneurship & economics.
+The MS in TCP is a two-year degree that allows students to immerse themselves in topics such as cybersecurity, policy & law, emerging technology, and entrepreneurship & economics.
 Following the completion of this program, students will be well-positioned to lead future technological innovations in the corporate, government, and academic sectors.

 Students may choose one of two options: a coursework-only option where the student completes a two-sequence research and capstone project course, or a thesis option where the student researches, writes and defends a master’s thesis.
 This curriculum is designed for students to gain a comprehensive background in TCP while specializing in topics that align with the students' interests.
 TCP students learn traditional networking and programming skills by spending hundreds of hours in state-of-the-art laboratories mastering the operation of complex commercial technologies.

 Spring 2021 Application Deadline

 Late applications may be requested by contacting our Graduate Advisor.

 All application materials, including application, application fee, statement of purpose, official transcripts, three letters of recommendation, and TOEFL scores (if applicable), should be received by the application deadline.
 The application fee is non-refundable.

 Future students in the MS in TCP program must hold a bachelor’s degree from a four-year college or university of recognized standing before their program start date.
 Their background does not have to be in computer science or a technical field.